** The following information is for the Summer 2019 competition **

 A reference number will be generated when the student completes Part I of the application.
 The proposed supervisor will need this number in order to complete Part II of the application.

-For help with NSERC's on-line system, you may contact NSERC's On-line Services Helpdesk at 613-995-4273 or webapp [at] nserc-crsng.gc.ca.
+For questions about NSERC's online system, please refer to NSERC's Frequently Asked Questions.
+For online assistance, you may contact NSERC's Online Services Helpdesk at 613-995-4273 or webapp [at] nserc-crsng.gc.ca.
 Be sure to include your e-mail address and telephone number in your message.

 Important application details